What is a Chiropractor?

 Read more about our Chiropractor clinic in Naas here.

-Does chiropractic treatment require a referral from a GP?
+Does treatment at Naas Chiropractic & Physiotherapy clinic require a referral from a GP?

 A chiropractor is a primary care physician and therefore you do not require a referral to attend a chiropractor

-Yes, chiropractic is suited to patients of all ages, including children.
+Yes, Naas Chiropractic Clinic provides treatment to patients of all ages, including children.
 Children can be more prone to knocks and falls than adults and therefore may require chiropractic care to manage these injuries.
-Chiropractic care is a highly skilled treatment, and in the case of children, is adapted so that the techniques used are very gentle.
+Chiropractic care is a highly skilled treatment, and in the case of children, is adapted so that the techniques used are very gentle and appropriate to their body shape.

 Do professional athletes use Chiropractors?